eventide-project/docs/examples/at-a-glance.md

 # The "Start" module maps consumers to their streams
 # Until this point, handlers have no knowledge of which streams they process
-# Starting the consumers starts the stream readers and gets messages flowing through the system
+# Starting the consumers starts the stream readers and gets messages flowing into the consumer's handlers
 module Start
   def self.call
     account_command_stream_name = 'account:command'